Don’t Take Candy From Strangers…

 Strawberry Meth, also known as Strawberry Quick Meth or pink meth, is a drug scare that dates back to 2007 when drug dealers allegedly used food products such as Strawberry Quick and Pop Rocks to disguise methamphetamine.
 The use of food products was reportedly so that children would find the drug more appealing.
 However, there have been no public reports of children using flavored methamphetamine to date.

 Drug dealers are reportedly targeting a younger crowd of would-be drug addicts with an attractive drug that looks and smells just like candy: pink meth.
 However, the dangers are very real as they are widely unknown.

 The terms pink meth or strawberry meth are in reference to both the color as well as the supposedly sweet flavor of this designer methamphetamine drug.
 The sweet flavor aims to minimize the acidic taste of the drug as well as make it more appealing to young people.

-While largely known on the street as strawberry quick meth, limited reporting from other areas of the United States have indicated that there may be other ranges of flavors, which include: cola, orange, chocolate and root beer, to name a few.
+While largely known on the street as strawberry quick meth, limited reporting from other areas of the United States has indicated that there may be other ranges of flavors, which include: cola, orange, chocolate, and root beer, to name a few.
 There is also much controversy surrounding the distribution and reporting of this marketable methamphetamine as there has not yet been any solid evidence to support that it is being sold to children, particularly as drug dealers have (traditionally) sought clients who have a regular source of income [source].

 Pink Meth in the News

 In February of 2007, the Nevada Department of Public Safety issued a report advising that pink meth had been seized a month earlier in Carson City with the drug being described as ‘small, pink chunks’.
 Other reports describe a striking resemblance of the pink meth to that of rock candy or Pop Rocks.

 Later, in March of 2007, the National Drug Intelligence Center (NDIC) FPSs received reports from various providers throughout California indicating that some teenagers were abusing red, cherry-flavored methamphetamine, called go-fast.